deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 ![](figures/figures_9_0.png)

-> 🔼 The figure illustrates the process of Meta-Chunking, showing how sentences are grouped into meta-chunks and dynamically combined to achieve desired chunk sizes.
+> 🔼 The figure shows the performance comparison of different text chunking methods on a single-hop query task from the CRUD QA dataset, highlighting the effectiveness of PPL Chunking with dynamic combination.
 > <details>
 > <summary>read the caption</summary>
-> Figure 2: Overview of the entire process of Meta-Chunking.
-Each circle represents a complete sentence, and the sentence lengths are not consistent.
-The vertical lines indicate where to segment.
-The two sides at the bottom of the figure reveal Margin Sampling Chunking and Perplexity Chunking.
-Circles with the same background color represent a meta-chunk, which is dynamically combined to make the final chunk length meet user needs.
+> Figure 3: Performance of different methods on single-hop query in the CRUD QA dataset. ppl represents direct PPL Chunking, with a threshold of 0.5. comb. indicates PPL Chunking with dynamic combination, with a threshold of 0 when performing PPL Chunking.
+Precise chunk length results and performance of remaining multi-hop scenarios are included in Appendix A.3.
 > </details>

 ![](figures/figures_9_1.png)

-> 🔼 The figure shows the performance comparison of different text chunking methods on a single-hop query task from the CRUD QA dataset, highlighting the effectiveness of PPL Chunking with dynamic combination.
+> 🔼 The figure compares the performance of different text chunking methods (original, Llama index, PPL Chunking, and PPL Chunking with dynamic combination) on a single-hop query in the CRUD QA dataset, using various metrics.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Performance of different methods on single-hop query in the CRUD QA dataset. ppl represents direct PPL Chunking, with a threshold of 0.5. comb. indicates PPL Chunking with dynamic combination, with a threshold of 0 when performing PPL Chunking.
 Precise chunk length results and performance of remaining multi-hop scenarios are included in Appendix A.3.